wqweto/VszLib/README.md

 #### `Event NewVolume(FileName As String)`

 Raised when creating multi-volume archives to indicate new file names that are created during compression.
 Useful if volumes are to be deleted on error or user cancellation.

+#### `BeforeExtract(ByVal FileIdx As Long, FileName As String, SkipFile As Boolean, Cancel As Boolean)`

+Raised before extracting a file from archive. `FileName` can be used to change target output filename on the fly. `SkipFile` can be used to selectively extract files based on logic that cannot be implemented with `Filter` argument of `Extract` method. `Cancel` can be set to abort further extraction.